 - water

-In a large bowl, add egg yolks, whole milk, and vanilla extract, and mix until just combined.
-Next, add cake flour, sugar, baking powder, and matcha powder into the egg mixture and whisk together until fully incorporated and set aside:
+Next, add dry ingredients: cake flour, sugar, baking powder, and matcha powder into the wet ingredients and whisk together until fully incorporated and set aside:

 In a stand mixture, pour the egg whites and cream of tartar and beat until doubled in size or until it reaches medium peaks.
-Slowly add the egg whites into the egg yolk mixture and fold until fully combined:

-Pour half of the oil into a nonstick skillet over medium-low heat, and wait a couple of minutes for the oil to heat up.
 Then scoop out ⅓ cup of the pancake batter and place it on the pan, then pour half of the water and allow it to steam for a couple of minutes.
-Flip the pancakes and continue cooking for another minute:

-Fluffy Matcha Soufflé Pancakes
+Matcha Pancakes

 Ingredients

-- 4 large eggs, separate egg whites and egg yolks
+- 4 large eggs separate egg whites and egg yolks

 - ½ cup whole milk